bachawalalucky/bachawalalucky/README.md

 - 🎓 I graduated my **Bachelors** from **SR University**
-- 🌱 I'm currently Exploring **Deep Learning** neural networks.
+- 🌱 I'm currently Exploring **Machine Learning** Algorithms.
-- 💻 I'm looking for a challenging position in **machine learning** domains.
+- 💻 I'm looking for a challenging position in **Machine Learning** domains.
 - 🖋️ I'm actively working with kaggle datasets.
 - 🤝🏻 I'm open for collaborations in **Data Science** and **Machine Learning** domains.
 - 🎯 Goal (2021): **Contribute** openly to **Data Science and Machine Learning community**.